 It’s all a matter of habit.

-When you start to get into a whole foods plant based way of eating, you quickly realise that oil is the most calorie-dense food we eat – and it doesn’t contribute significantly with nutrition or health.
+When you start to get into a whole food plant-based way of eating, you quickly realise that oil is the most calorie-dense food we eat – and it doesn’t contribute significantly to nutrition or health.

 In fact, as we all know, fried food is the least healthy way to eat.